CBL2C/Notes/01_HTML/03_Page_Structure_Layout.md

     <title>HTML 5 Boilerplate Starter</title>     // Title of the page goes in the head
   </head>
   <body>
                     // The actual page content of the web page goes in the body
   </body>
 </html>
 ```
 <br>

 ## Head
+The